axelv/axelv.github.io/_posts/2023-12-21-manual-upgrade-to-pydantic-v2.md

 Unfortunately, it wasn't that simple...

-### Fixing errors
+### Python's maximum recursion depth

+Due to the large number of models (700+), we hit Python's maximum recursion depth.
-However, running tests uncovered some errors.
-Loading the module containing models resulted in a **RecursionError**:
+This can easily be tested by simply running the module containing models.
+This results in a **RecursionError**:

 ```bash
 Traceback (most recent call last):